jcamins/biblionarrator/doc/install.md

 * Redis

-These instructions assume you will be using Titan with Apache Cassandra and ElasticSearch 0.90+.
+These instructions assume you will be using Titan with Apache Cassandra and ElasticSearch 0.90.x (where x >= 3).
 However, depending on your desired configuration, you may not need one or both of them.

 If you are setting up a development environment, you will also need git.